TheLittleEngineers/2732-to-2532/README.md

 We do ask that you inform us that you have included  this  file  on your site so our ego's may get  a bit larger :-)

 Enjoy - John Eric & John Robert (J.R.), Son & Father
+This is the end of text from the original repository.

+The following text is added for this new version:

 I have updated the GCC-0001.0 (v1.0) product described above to GCC-0001.1 (v1.1) and placed a repository for the 1.1 version here: https://github.com/TheLittleEngineers/2732-tofrom-2532